Larkspur, California: Ferry service

-Larkspur is the location for one of Golden Gate Transit's Larkspur Landing, the main ferry terminal for its commuter passenger ferry service between Marin County and the San Francisco Ferry Building and job centers in the Financial District.
+Larkspur is the location of Golden Gate Transit's Larkspur Landing, the main ferry terminal for its commuter passenger ferry service between Marin County and the San Francisco Ferry Building and job centers in the Financial District.
 This Golden Gate Ferry portals and has a ridership of over 8,500 per day, on average.
-There is special direct ferry service from the Larkspur Ferry Terminal to AT&T Park for San Francisco Giants games.
-Parking at the ferry terminal regularly exceeds capacity and there are currently free parking shuttles to nearby areas to serve riders.
+There is special direct ferry service from the Larkspur Ferry Terminal to Oracle Park for San Francisco Giants games.

 Rail service

 The Sonoma–Marin Area Rail Transit commuter rail service was extended to Larkspur station in 2019.
 The line provides daily trips as far north as Charles M. Schulz–Sonoma County Airport and is eventually planned to extend to Cloverdale station.

 The North Pacific Coast Railroad (later absorbed by the Northwestern Pacific Railroad) provided interurban services to Larkspur until 1941.

 Education

-Larkspur-Corte Madera School District serves Larkspur for elementary and middle school.
+Larkspur-Corte Madera School District serves much of Larkspur for elementary and middle school.
 Neil Cummins Elementary School and Hall Middle School serve both Corte Madera and Larkspur.
 Neil Cummins serves grades K to 5, while Hall serves grades 6 to 8.
-The former San Clemente Elementary School has been reopened as The Cove School.
+The former San Clemente Elementary School was reopened as The Cove School in 2014.
 In lieu of extensive retrofit to the existing structures, new buildings have been built on the same site.
-This school will serve neighborhoods currently served by Neil Cummins Elementary, mostly to the west of Highway 101, and new developments in the area.
+This school serves neighborhoods currently served by Neil Cummins Elementary, mostly to the west of Highway 101, and new developments in the area.

+A portion of Larkspur is in the Kentfield Elementary School District.

-The Tamalpais Union High School District comprises five high schools that serve the region.
+The Tamalpais Union High School District, which serves most of Larkspur (the Larkspur-Corte Madera and Kentfield district portions), comprises five high schools that serve the region.

+A portion of Larkspur is in the San Rafael Elementary School District and the San Rafael High School District, jointly operated as San Rafael City Schools.
+Residents of the San Rafael high school district may choose either San Rafael High School or Terra Linda High School.

+Marin Primary and Middle School is a local private school.

+The College of Marin is a public community college in Marin County with two campuses, one in Kentfield.
+The Kentfield campus is adjacent to the Larkspur town limit.
+Operational since 1926, it is the only institution operated by the Marin Community College District.